rcc-uchicago/Satelite_image_intro/README.md

 + Geospatial_Raster_RS.pdf: The slides for the workshop.
 + raster_intro.Rmd: R Markdown code for basic raster operations

-Credits: These materials were developed by Parmanand Sinha at the University of Chicago.
+Credits: These materials were developed by P. Sinha at the University of Chicago.